 Mrs. Bujnowski has been teaching for over 30 years.
 Mrs. Bujnowski holds a bachelor’s degree and is state certified.
 Mrs. Bujnowski’s experience in the classroom began at Our Lady of Assumption School (OLA) in Bayonne, New Jersey.
 Mrs. Bujnowski taught third grade for eighteen years, and then taught music for three years.
 She held the position of Music Coordinator and Piano Accompanist at OLA.
 Mrs. Bujnowski’s passion for music instruction had been ignited at OLA and she moved on to teach vocal music for ten years in Saint Andrew’s, Saint Vincent de Paul’s, and Saint Mary Star of the Sea, grades Pre-K through eight, all in Bayonne, New Jersey.
 Mrs. Bujnowski is instrumental in directing all musical programs at All Saints.

-Mrs. Mary Cole, Physical Education
+M, Physical Education